michaelplews/materials-research/README.md

 import sys

 # Showing which directory you installed this to
-sys.path.append('/path/to/materials-research')
+sys.path.append('/path/to/materials-research/')

 # Example importing of XAS module
-from materials_research.cabanalab import XAS as xas
+from cabanapy import XAS as xas

 ```